ArtDev-HE/ai-ticket-management-system/docs/complete_reference_updated.md

 - frontend/src/utils/visualizationValidator.ts (NEW)
   - Purpose: Validate that visualization descriptor data contains required fields before rendering.
 Prevents charts from rendering on incomplete data.

+- AI behavior note:
+  - The AI mock was updated to be intent-aware: it only returns visualization descriptors when the user's prompt includes explicit visualization intent (keywords like "chart", "plot", "visualize", "show trend").
+Very short or ambiguous prompts return a neutral clarification instead of triggering visual updates.

+- Session/auth note:
+  - Recent dev iterations persist the dev token and `currentEmployeeId` in `sessionStorage` (tab-scoped).
+This reduces accidental cross-tab token reuse during development, but is unsuitable for production.
+For production, migrate to HttpOnly, Secure cookies and fetch the mapped `employeeId` from `/api/auth/me` on app load.

+- Devops note:
+  - Dev seeding and test scripts have been moved to `devops/` and require explicit guards such as `ALLOW_DEV_SEEDS=true` or `ALLOW_DEV_TESTS=true` to run.
+Confirm canonical scripts live under `devops/` (e.g., `devops/seed_emp_test.js`, `devops/test_ai_validation.js`).

+## Export / Import (signed)

+- The project implements a server-side HMAC signing flow for exported chats.
+Key points:
+  - Backend endpoint `POST /api/chat/export` can sign a chat payload using `CHAT_EXPORT_SECRET` and return a signed payload.
+  - The frontend export routine, when it obtains the signature, embeds the signed JSON payload as a single-line JSON block inside the exported Markdown file between these HTML comment markers:
+    - <!--CHAT_EXPORT_JSON_START {..signed json..} CHAT_EXPORT_JSON_END-->
+  - The import routine extracts that embedded JSON and POSTs it to `/api/chat/import` for server-side HMAC verification and ownership checks.
+The server verifies the HMAC and that `payload.employeeId === req.user.employeeId` before returning the validated messages to the client.

+## AiOutputPanel update rules

+- The UI updates the visualization panel only when:
+  1. The message originated from a recognized structured command (EMP-/PROC-/DEP-), or
+  2. The AI response contains a `visualization` descriptor and the user's prompt expresses visualization intent (keyword-based check).

+- This avoids spurious visual updates for very short or ambiguous prompts.

 ## Notable implementation notes and rationale